hobby-labs/learn-spring/ldap/ldap-multi-connection-pool/README.md

 }
 ```

-Then you can querying LDAP like below.
+Then you can query to LDAP like below.

 ```java
 @Service